brandon-rhodes/python-typesetting/README.md

 # A Python Typesetting package

+(**Note:** I plan to add user documentation to the library within the next couple of weeks;
+simply “watch” this repository here on GitHub if you want to follow along until it appears!)

 This prototype library typesets paragraphs using the same approach as TeX and LaTeX, knows how to avoid widow and orphan lines